ubermag/devtools/README.md

       |
       +-- setup-ubermag.py

-To get started create the base-directory copy `setup-ubermag.py` to that directory, and change into that directory.
+To get started create the base directory, copy `setup-ubermag.py` to that directory, and change into that directory.
+Your directory layout should then be:

+    ubermag
+      +-- setup-ubermag.py

 ### Clone and install packages